ethereum/EIPs/EIPS/eip-royalty-treasury-proposal.md

 |   |                              | Quartz    | 0x9a6Cba29cc0cA4f18990F32De15aae08819F4cD0 |

 Further implementation details may be found in the Livetree repository [here](https://github.com/livetreetech/LivetreeCollective).

+## Security Considerations
+Important for security discussions, surfaces risks and could be the use of a whitelist described in the HashtagNFTCollectiveResolver DepositRoyalty method

 ## Copyright
 Copyright and related rights waived via [CC0](../LICENSE.md).